2419 Feather Mae Ct, Forest Hill, MD 21050 | Phone: 410-340-9019

 - Equivalent to holding the Mode PB during power-up

-11) Better error handling of I2C hardware timeout conditions
+11) NEW FEATURE: Better error handling of I2C hardware timeout conditions

 - Allows more graceful recovery when I2C bus and/or chips are not working properly

 - The Cube no longer hangs up if pull-ups are missing or if Si570 or EEPROM chips are missing/improperly soldered

 - Date now shown unambiguously in splash screen as DD-MMM-YYYY (e.g, 27-FEB-2011)